 Flying a sUAS on or near Luke Air Force Base has both safety and legal responsibilities.
-If you intend on operating a drone as a hobbyist (AC 91-57A) or a commercial operator (Part 107), this information will assist you.
+If you intend on operating a drone in or around Luke AFB assigned airspace, this page will provide you guidance and resources to operate your sUAS within the legal parameters and in a safe manner.

-Luke Air Force Base wants to ensure flying safety remains paramount in the airspace around Luke AFB, Aux-1 (Morristown), and Gila Bend Auxiliary Field / neighboring Aux-6 (KGAX) by asking all drone/UAS operators to become knowledgeable and practice good general operating rules required to fly a Drone/sUAS in the National Airspace System.
+Luke Air Force Base wants to ensure flying safety remains paramount in the airspace around Luke AFB; Aux-1 (Morristown); and Gila Bend Auxiliary Field (KGXF)/ neighboring Aux-6 (KGAX), by asking all drone/UAS operators to become knowledgeable and to practice good general operating rules required to fly a Drone/sUAS in the National Airspace System.
+Guidance for sUAS/Drone flight within Luke AFB airspace is outlined below.

 Prohibited Flight over Military Installations